 The Executive Director is the head of the International Energy Agency.
 This role has broad political, analytical and operational responsibilities.

 The Executive Director reports to the IEA Governing Board, which is made up of one or more government representative(s), usually at the level of Director General, from each IEA member country.
 Several times a year, the Governing Board meets at the IEA headquarters in Paris with the Executive Director and other senior members of the Secretariat to discuss developments in the energy field and the recent activities and work of the Agency.
-Once every two years, the Governing Board convenes at Ministerial Level.
-This high-level meeting will next take place in the fall of 2013.
+Once every two years, the Governing Board convenes at the Ministerial Level.

 The Governing Board sets its priorities for the IEA at these regular meetings and further provides direction for the Agency’s future work at the Ministerial.
 Most IEA activities fall within the broad themes of energy security, economic development, environmental protection and worldwide engagement, and are implemented by the IEA Secretariat under the direction of the Executive Director.

 The Executive Director also submits a draft budget for the IEA to the members of the Governing Board, who then review and adopt it.

 Since the founding of the IEA, a core responsibility of the Executive Director has been to lead the IEA during an oil crisis, providing assessments, making recommendations and – if deemed necessary – helping member countries co-ordinate a collective response (through the release of emergency stocks of oil to the markets and/or other emergency response measures).
 Executive Directors have played a central advisory role on the three occasions that oil stocks have had to be released: in the build-up to the Gulf War in 1991; after Hurricanes Katrina and Rita damaged offshore oil rigs, pipelines and oil refineries in the Gulf of Mexico in 2005; and in response to the ongoing disruption of oil supplies from Libya in 2011.